Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Potential use cases

-\textbf{Personal assistants} While the \ac{sdv} paradigm is parallel to the advent of autonomous vehicles, vehicles can include humans in new ways within the driving experience.
-The unparalleled amount of information and sensing the vehicle can obtain from its environment, driver and occupants, can be used to support personal assistants that give occupants the sensation of being in control — even if the vehicle is self-driving.
+Vehicles can include humans in new ways within the driving experience, even when considering the \ac{sdv} paradigm is parallel to the advent of autonomous vehicles.
+The unparallel amount of information and sensing the vehicle can obtain from its environment, driver and occupants, can be used to support personal assistants that give occupants the sensation of being in control — even if the vehicle is self-driving, potentially increasing not only the enjoyment of the vehicle but more importantly the perceived trustworthiness on the vehicle.

-Such assistants can be developed as a set of subscribing services within the vehicle's \acp{ecu} dedicated to infotainment subsystems and, if using speech or touch interaction modalities, can greatly benefit from a well defined timely delivery of information which decreases the overall jitter visible to the end users.
+Such assistants can be developed as a set of subscribing services within the vehicle's \acp{ecu} dedicated to infotainment subsystems and, if using speech or touch interaction modalities, it can greatly benefit from a well defined timely delivery of information which decreases the overall jitter visible to the end users.